-Effective communication between the Principal Contractor and construction personnel, AIE project team, subcontractors and external stakeholders will be undertaken throughout the Project to ensure effective implementation of this AQMP.
+Effective communication between the Project Director, Project team, contractors and external stakeholders will be undertaken throughout the Project to ensure effective implementation of this AQMP.

 Project communication can be categorised into internal and external communications, as well as communications specifically dealing with complaints.
 The specific communication methods for each category are discussed below.